Porn Addiction Rehab

 You can also check the warning signs of compulsive porn use, or look at what withdrawal symptoms can look like if intrusive thoughts, irritability, or mood swings show up when you try to stop.

 Most structured treatment for compulsive porn use is outpatient: you live at home, keep your job, and show up for scheduled sessions.
-There’s no single script.
-The evidence points most consistently toward talk therapy, especially cognitive behavioral therapy (CBT), delivered as a structured program over several months.
+There’s no single script, but the evidence points most consistently toward talk therapy, especially cognitive behavioral therapy (CBT), delivered as a structured program over several months.

-The best-documented example is the PornLoS program, a structured short-term treatment built around 24 individual sessions plus 6 group sessions [5].
+The best-documented example is the PornLoS program, a structured short-term treatment built around 24 individual sessions plus 6 group sessions[6].
 It’s “manualized,” meaning it follows a written protocol, so you know what you’re signing up for.
-The core components:

 • Psychoeducation.
 Understanding the cycle of compulsive use and what drives yours.